 Overview

-Type 1 diabetes is an autoimmune disease that affects nearly 1.6 million people in the United States.
-In this disease, self-reactive T cells kill beta cells in the pancreas, destroying the body’s ability to produce insulin.
+In patients with type 1 diabetes, self-reactive T cells kill beta cells in an organ called the pancreas, destroying the body’s ability to produce insulin.
 Without insulin, glucose cannot enter cells to produce energy.
 When people with type 1 diabetes experience a glucose build up in the blood, they can suffer from dehydration, weight loss, nerve and blood vessel damage, organ damage and life-threatening diabetic ketoacidosis.

 Our Approach

-LJI researchers are exploring the hypothesis that there’s something in the pancreas driving its own destruction in type 1 diabetes.
+Researchers at La Jolla Institute for Immunology (LJI) are exploring the hypothesis that there’s something in the pancreas driving its own destruction in type 1 diabetes.
 Scientists have found that beta cells draw harmful T cells to the pancreas prior to the onset of clinical signs of diabetes.
 This work has led LJI scientists to investigate the theory that there’s something wrong with the beta cells themselves.

 [Read more: Unmasking the pancreas]

-By approaching type 1 diabetes from several angles, LJI scientists hope to unlock the root of many autoimmune diseases.
+By approaching type 1 diabetes from several angles, LJI scientists hope to unlock the root causes of many autoimmune diseases.

 An infectious disease connection